HenriqueSilva18/Railway-Network-Simulator/docs/mdisc/us26/US14-MARKDOWN.md

 # Algorithm Analysis US14
-In this section, we will analyze the different methods of Fleury's algorithm developed in US14.
+In this section, we'll analyze the different methods of Fleury's algorithm developed in US14.

 ---